mountain-bay/cs107-FinalProject/docs/milestone2.md

     These elementary functions will be contained within their own module, AD_BasicMath.

 ## Future Features
-	For our next step, we propose to incorporate reverse mode into our project.
+	For our next step, we propose to incorporate a reverse mode implementation into our project.
+While the forward mode is efficient for functions with few inputs and many outputs, tthe reverse mode is ideal for functions with many inputs and few outputs.
+Part of our future features thus will include taking in vector inputs and returning vector outputs.

+    The reverse mode is composed of two steps: a forward pass and a reverse pass.
+The forward pass evaluates the elementary functions and stores the partial derivative, but does not do the chain rule.
+The reverse pass begin with evaluating Vbar = (df/dVn) = 1, because f = Vn.
+It then works backwards to evaluate the derivatives, adding values when a node has multiple children (implementing the chain rule).
+Note: while the forward mode calculates the Jacobian-vector product, the reverse mode actually calculates the Jacobian transpose-product.